Pronunciation – Mi-yah / M-eye-ah

 In 2014, unfortunately, 5R failed to return to Rutland.
 Those of you who followed the Manton Bay nest in 2014 will know this story.
 After weeks of anxious waiting, we came to realise, as did Maya, that he was not going to come back.
 Maya found a new partner in 28(10), a Rutland-fledged male, and she laid three eggs.
 But no sooner had the third been laid, the nest suffered persistent intrusions from 33(11), another Rutland male, who wanted the nest for himself.
 Eventually, 33 chased 28 away from his nest, and kicked out the eggs.
 After a while, 33 and Maya formed a bond, but it was too late to breed.
 It must have been a terribly confusing season for poor Maya, having been incubating eggs only to have them disappear, and not being able to raise chicks.

 The tale has a happy ending, though – in 2015, both Maya and 33 returned to Manton Bay and bred successfully!
-We hope that at least one of their three chicks – S1, S2 & S3 – will return to the area in 2017.
-Maya and 33 also bred in 2016, raising three more chicks – T6, T7 and T8.
+One of their chicks, S1, returned to the area in 2017, and his brother, S2, was seen in the Netherlands.
+Maya and 33 also bred in 2016 and 2017, raising five more chicks.

 As we see Maya every day on the live webcam, we have come to know her very well as an individual.
 All ospreys have unique, distinguishing characteristics, and Maya can easily be identified by the distinct markings on her head and face, in particular the cross that is visible on the back of her head.
 Also, every osprey is individual in the ways in which they behave, and react to certain situations, though of course there are always generic similarities.